-The Commonwealth Department of Agriculture, Water and the Environment has endorsed the BAM to be used to calculate impact of the proposed project and to define biodiversity offset obligations for the project.
-As such, species listed as Threatened under the EPBC Act that are found on the off airport project footprint are managed in accordance with their Ecosystem or Species Credit status under the BC Act.
+The Commonwealth Department of Agriculture, Water and the Environment (now Department of Climate Change, Energy, the Environment and Water (DCCEEW)) has endorsed the BAM to be used to calculate impact of the proposed project and to define biodiversity offset obligations for the project.
+As such, species listed as Threatened under the EPBC Act that are found on the off-airport project footprint are managed in accordance with their Ecosystem or Species Credit status under the BC Act.

-Species credit threatened flora species and threatened flora species listed under the EPBC Act which have potential to occur based on the PCT's identified on the SBT Works off-airport footprint are listed in Table 6.
+Species credit threatened flora species and threatened flora species listed under the EPBC Act which have potential to occur based on the PCT's identified on the SBT Works off-airport footprint are listed in Table 5.